mth229/mth229.github.io/extrema.md

-Here is a similar, though more complicated, example where the analytic approach can be a bit more tedious, but the graphical one mostly satisfying, though we do use  the `fzero` function to find the exact final answer.
+Here is a similar, though more complicated, example where the analytic approach can be a bit more tedious, but the graphical one mostly satisfying, though we do use  the `find_zero` function to find the exact final answer.

 Let a "Norman" window consist of a rectangular window of top length